Cherry Lemonade

 Method

-- Combine the halved cherries, water, and honey in a small saucepan and heat gently over low to medium-low heat, stirring until the honey dissolves and the cherries soften and release their juice, then allow the mixture to simmer lightly for 8–10 minutes to extract flavor without reducing it into a jam; remove from heat, add the lemon zest, cover, and let steep for 10 minutes before straining through a fine-mesh sieve and cooling completely.
+- In a small saucepan, combine the pitted cherries, water, and honey.
+Heat gently over medium-low heat, stirring until the honey fully dissolves and the cherries begin to soften and release juice.
+Allow the mixture to simmer lightly for 8–10 minutes — this is extraction, not reduction.
+Remove from heat, add the lemon zest, cover, and let steep for 10 minutes.
+Strain through a fine-mesh sieve, pressing lightly to extract liquid without forcing pulp through.
+Cool completely before using.

-- Add the fresh lemon juice, about 120 ml of the cooled honey–cherry syrup, the pinch of fine sea salt, and the ice-cold water, then stir well until fully combined and taste, adjusting with a little more syrup for sweetness, more water if the flavor feels too concentrated, or a small splash of lemon juice only if the cherry begins to overpower the citrus backbone.
+- Add the fresh lemon juice, about 120 ml of the cooled honey–cherry syrup, the pinch of fine sea salt, and the ice-cold water.
+Stir thoroughly until fully integrated.
+Taste deliberately — the drink should feel citrus-forward with deep cherry support, never sweet or jammy.
+Adjust carefully with more syrup or a small splash of water as needed.

-- Fill glasses with ice, pour over the chilled cherry lemonade, and garnish with lemon slices and optional fresh cherries.
+- Fill glasses generously with ice.
+Pour over the chilled cherry lemonade and garnish with lemon slices and optional fresh cherries.
+Serve very cold for maximum brightness and structure.